Actual-Heathen/Course_Scheduling/README.md

 * another course - the course has a conflicting schedule with another course.
 * Both conflicts are possible at the same time

-The user can make changes directly via the displayed spreadsheet to fix any of the flaged isssues.
-When changes are verified they can be verified via the **VERIFY** button which will check if there remain any conflicts and highlight them.
+The user can make changes directly via the displayed spreadsheet to fix any of the flagged conflicts.
+When changes are made they can be verified via the **VALIDATE** button which will check if there are any conflicts and highlight them
 When a schedule is complete it can be output in a CSV format of a print-ready formatted TXT.
 # building
 ### Dependencies